bitstadium/HockeySDK-Unity-Android/README.md

 4. Select the game object in the **Hierachy** pane and fill in the App ID provided by HockeyApp (Inspector window).
 You will also have to enter a package identifier: Make sure that **Package ID** equals the package name of your HockeyApp app.
 If you want to get more precise information about exceptions in your Unity3D scripts you can also check the **Exception Logging** property.

 5. You are now ready to build the project: Select **File -> Build Settings...** and switch to **Android** in the platform section.
+Check **Development Build** (see **Build Settings** section).

+6. That's it: Build your app / Android project as usual.

+## Build Settings ##

-Check **Development Build**.
-This option affects the exception handling in C#.
+The **Development Build** option affects the exception handling in C#.
 You will get a crash report in any case, but the data quality differs.
-It is recommend to enable **Development Build** for alpha and beta builds, but to disable this option for production.
+It is recommend to enable it for alpha and beta builds, but to disable this option for production.

 **Disabled Development Build**:

 	IndexOutOfRangeException: Array index is out of range. at (wrapper stelemref) object:stelemref (object,intptr,object) at TestUI.OnGUI ()